eth-sri/fastsmt/README.md

 ```

 Results of the synthesis are saved in `eval_dir` which contains synthesized strategies in each of the passes, for both training and validation dataset.
+As a guideline for setting the parameters of the learning procedure, we suggest to look at our experiments in the `experiments` subfolder.

-In order to combine the synthesized strategies into a final strategy in SMT2 format use:
+In order to combine the synthesized strategies into a final strategy in SMT2 format use (running the script should take some time):

 ```bash
 (venv) $ python synthesis/multi/multi_synthesis.py \